UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 # Introduction

 Data Scientists and analysts have developed several metrics for determining a player's value to their team's success.
 Prominent examples include Value Over Replacement Player (VORP), Box Plus/Minus (BPM), and FiveThirtyEight's Robust Algorithm (using) Player Tracking (and) On/Off Ratings (RAPTOR)​.
-We aim to develop a multivariate index that weighs these parameters based on how well they predict MVP rankings, then test it on unseen data for the most recent five seasons to see if our index correctly predicts the MVP rankings.​ We will experiment with the index formula and compare it to other methods developed by reputable analyst sources.
+We aim to model and extract feature importance scores for such parameters based on how well they predict MVP rankings, then test our findings against unseen data for the most recent five seasons to see if we can correctly predict the MVP rankings.​ We will experiment with various machine learning approaches and compare our best results to other methods developed by reputable analyst sources.

 Click on the Report dropdown menu below to learn about the data, experimental design, results, testing, and conclusions.